MovingtoMars/Passambler/README.md

 # Passambler
-Passambler is a simple scripting language.
+Passambler is a simple programming language.

-Some packages aren't finished yet, but the language is usable.
+It isn't finished yet, but the language is usable.

 ## Examples
 A simple Hello World program looks like this: